 Collaboration with them will be sought when they are selected by the village communities as points of contact (Study Focal Point, SFP) with the study team within their villages.
-The SFP will also be part of the system established for facilitating participants contacting the study team or local health centers when they experience AEs outside the scheduled study team visits and for reminding participants of upcoming follow up visits by the study team.
+The SFP will also be part of the system established for facilitating participants contacting the study team or local health facilities when they experience AEs outside the scheduled study team visits and for reminding participants of upcoming follow up visits by the study team.
 They will furthermore be the conduit for any complaints the study participants have regarding the study conduct for those participants who prefer not to convey these complaints directly or via another person of their choice (such as the village chief).

-It is anticipated that depending on the size of a village and the geographic terrain it covers the number of villagers already involved in facilitating implementation of public health measures in their villages (and/or those willing and selected by the village community to be an SFP) may be below the number of SFP necessary.
+It is anticipated that depending on the size of a village and the geographic terrain it covers the number of Relais Communautaires in the villages (and/or those willing and selected by the village community to be an SFP) may be below the number of SFP necessary.
 Depending on the outcome of discussions with the village leaders and elders and during community meetings, villagers will be asked to select additional community members as SFP for this study during the initial meetings and consultation (Section 5.5).

-The SFP will receive the training on this study they require to fulfill their role in this study, be provided with the material they need (for example a mobile phone with phone units) and compensated for the time they spend on study related activities.
+The SFP will receive the training they require to fulfill their role in this study, be provided with the material they need (for example a mobile phone with phone units) and compensated for the time they spend on study related activities.